 And that’s it, my friends.
-It’s fairly easy to make ribs in the oven (even if you’re not much of a cook).
+I’ve shown you how to cook pork ribs in the oven, and it’s fairly easy (even if you’re not much of a cook).
 When I worked for a caterer back in college, we always slow cooked a zillion ribs this way in the oven, then brought the ribs to the parties and finished them off on the grill with BBQ sauce.
 It’s the best way to make them, and they are always a huge hit!

 P.S.
 You can bake beef ribs using the same method, but they’re a little larger so you may want to increase the bake time to 4 to 4 1/2 hours.

-How to Cook the Best Ribs in the Oven
+How to Cook the Very Best Ribs in the Oven

-- 5 to 6 pounds baby back pork ribs (or 2 slabs)
+- 6 pounds (2 slabs) baby back pork ribs

-- dry barbecue rub (I used McCormick Grillmates Sweet & Smoky Rub)
+- your favorite dry barbecue rub (I like McCormick Grillmates Sweet & Smoky Rub)

-- favorite barbecue sauce (we like Sweet Baby Ray's)
+- your favorite barbecue sauce (I like Sweet Baby Ray's)